USING IRONSECUREDOC

 Install IronSoftware.SecureDoc.Client

-We can also search for the package "IronSoftware.SecureDoc.Client" in the NuGet Package Manager.
-We can choose from the list of all NuGet packages related to IronSoftware.SecureDoc.Client which one has to be downloaded.
+You can also search for the package "IronSoftware.SecureDoc.Client" in the NuGet Package Manager.
+Choose from the list of all NuGet packages related to IronSoftware.SecureDoc.Client which one has to be downloaded.

 NuGet Package Manager